 - Modern cogeneration (combined heat and power CHP) gas engines have an electrical efficiency factor ranging from 40 to 43%.
 This gives at least 1,194,000,000 KWhel/year (1.2 TWhel/year).

 - in addition, the engine gives off a lot of heat during the combustion of methane, this heat is captured, and the engines produce about 1,194,000,000 KWhth/year, which can be transformed into hot water at 90°C and used for washing, showers, hammam, in the food industry and slaughterhouses.

 - by replacing the electricity of the Moroccan grid, we can mitigate 876,396 tCO2Eq/year, that is to say, 1,194,000,000 KWhel/year multiplied by 0,734 kg CO2/kWhel.
 This high electricity emission factor is due to the fact that Moroccan electricity relies heavily on coal (69%), which is all imported.

 Together, the degassing of urban landfills in Morocco, as well as the recovery and utilization of biogas in a combined heat and power engine into electricity, can result in total emissions reductions of 6,675,996 tCO2Eq/year.

 This is by far the quickes and most profitable way to reduce emissions.

 The well functioning of the complete degassing system on landfills must be ensured at all times, generizon provides the following services.

 - piping vertical, inclined, horizontal, planning, engineering,

-- gas booster/compressor, sales and service,
+- gas booster, blower station, sales, and service,

 - leachate evacuation system, advice,